Zacvr-CUSD/AutoTextInput/README.md

 If you have a logo in the same folder as the pyinstaller.exe you can use just the filename ex: "Logo.ico" instead of the full path

 ".\pyinstaller.exe --noconsole --onefile --windowed "C:\*Directorypath*\AutoTextInput2.py" --icon="C:\*Directorypath*\Logo.ico""

+# Premade EXEs
+If you prefer to just have a working EXE I have included them, but you will not have a custom logo, it will be the CUSD seal